-In 1907 only three pieces were released, two of them in the ragtime vein, including the lovely Southern Beauties.
+In 1907 only four pieces were issued by Johnson, two of them in the ragtime vein, including the lovely Southern Beauties.
 It had started out as Lovey Dovey, but when Daniels acquired the copyright for Remick he thought a more suitable name could be applied.
 Sneaky Pete (or Sneeky Peet) sounded as if it might have been composed a few years before, but was also acquired by Daniels in short order.

-It should be pointed out that suggestions in print that he used the names Fannie Woods and Ethel Earnist as pseudonyms for two of his pieces have been proven to be false, as both of these lady composers have been clearly identified and their parentage of their respective works properly established.
-With all due respect to those who continue to assert that Johnson wrote Sweetness, the author notes that they would need to explain why there are articles in the Louisville, Kentucky paper from 1912 citing Woods playing her composition, why the piece was dedicated to Woods' future husband, and how Johnson, living in Kansas City, would have even known Fannie's future husband in Louisville.
-Earnist was also a musician living just outside of Kansas City, and there is a great deal of data to support her authorship of Peanuts, and another piece recently discovered.
-Hopefully the doubters in the case of Ms. Woods and Ms. Earnist will review the collective evidence and realize that if Johnson published pieces composed by other women for which he did not receive compositional credit, it is probable that this is the same situation.
+As a sidebar, it should be pointed out that suggestions in print and on the web that Johnson used the names Fannie Woods and Ethel Earnist as pseudonyms for two of his pieces have been proven to be false, as both of these lady composers have been clearly identified and their parentage of their respective works properly established.
+With all due respect to those who continue to assert that Johnson wrote Sweetness, the author notes that there are articles in the Louisville, Kentucky paper from 1912 citing Woods playing her composition, and that the piece was dedicated to Woods' future husband.
+It is also unlikely that Johnson, living in Kansas City, would have even known Fannie's future husband who was also living in Louisville.
+Earnist was also a musician living just outside of Kansas City, and there is a great deal of data to support her authorship of Peanuts, and one other piece recently discovered, but issued by a different publisher.
+Hopefully the doubters in the case of Ms. Woods and Ms. Earnist will review the collective evidence and realize that if Johnson published pieces composed by other women for which he did not receive compositional credit, it is probably true for these two as well.

-It is important to note that while Johnson was selling off his better material, he was at the same time making it possible for other lesser-known composers, many of them women, to have their own rags found in music stores around the Midwest.
-Some standouts include The Tickler by Frances Cox, Twinkles by Charles A. Gish, and Peach Blossoms and Slivers, both by Maude Muller Gilmore.
+It is important to note that while Johnson was selling off his better material for a healthy profit, he was at the same time making it possible for other lesser-known composers, many of them women, to have their own rags found in music stores around the Midwest.
+Some standouts include The Tickler by Frances Cox, Twinkles by Charles A. Gish, Peanuts by the aforementioned Ethel Earnist, and Peach Blossoms and Slivers, both by Maude Muller Gilmore.
 The latter is more commonly known as Splinters, renamed as such when Harold Rossiter acquired the copyright and plates.
 Only the title changed and all other aspects remained the same.
 While Johnson was a relatively small publisher and distributor, Rossiter had a more extensive reach, and he may have either been responding to or heading off an issue with Slivers.
 There was another rag named Slivers composed by Harry Cook which was also released in 1909.
 It was explicitly composed for Barnum & Bailey Circus clown Frank "Slivers" Oakley.
 He had been using Slivers by Cook for a comic baseball routine he had been doing for several years.
 Rumors of any suits threatened or launched against Gilmore or Rossiter have not been substantiated, but it is possible that such a contention might have spurred the name change for Gilmore's fine rag.
-Other women published included Kate Myers Stith, Enola Kempka, Elva Tarlton, Lucy B. Phillips and the aforementioned Ethel May Earnist.
+Other women published included Kate Myers Stith, Enola Kempka, Elva Tarlton, and Lucy B. Phillips.

-In the 1910 Census Charles was listed as a music publisher in Kansas City, Missouri, still living with Sylvia.
-Apparently no further attempts at having children were made as she is shown as already having had one child with none surviving.
+For the 1910 enumeration Charles was listed as a music publisher in Kansas City, Missouri, still living with Sylvia.
+Apparently no further attempts at having children were made as she is shown as already having had and lost one child.
 Charlie's parents were still residing over the Kansas state line, with James again listed as a practicing attorney.
-His ragtime output dropped a bit, but he still had at least two first rate pieces under his own name.
+Johnson's ragtime output dropped a bit, but he still had at least two first rate pieces under his own name.
 Under the Southern Moon is questionable as a piano rag, and actually sounds very much like a three part song, indicating that there may have been some intent in that direction.
 The title certainly suggests as much.
 Golden Spider was a very intricate rag in which you could hear the lattice of the lacy web being formed.
 It was the second of his works published by Vandersloot music, and the last, as he may have been frustrated with the lackluster speed of promotion and distribution, in spite of the very nicely rendered cover.
 It still sold in large quantities over time, and is quite collectible today.